Drag

 • Damaged barcodes may not scan correctly

-• Barcodes can be copied/replicated
+• Barcodes can be copied or replicated

-• Barcodes have no read/write capabilities
+• Barcodes have no read or write capabilities

 QR Codes

-A QR Code works in the same way as a barcode, each black and white square represents a piece of information.
-When it is scanned this information is transformed into human-readable data to control access and privileges.
+A QR code works in the same way as a barcode; each black and white square represents a piece of information.
+When it is scanned, this information is transformed into human-readable data to control access and privileges.

 What are the strengths of a QR Code?

-• A smartphone with a camera can become a QR Code reader, so there is no need for specialist hardware
+• A smartphone with a camera can become a QR code reader, so there is no need for specialist hardware

 • It is a mature and proven technology